HL7/smart-app-launch/input/pages/app-state.md

 storage requirements and MAY store App State data separately from their routine FHIR Resource storage space.

-App State is always assoiated with a "state code" (`Basic.code.coding`) and optionally associated with a subject (`Basic.subject`).
+App State is always associated with a "state code" (`Basic.code.coding`) and optionally associated with a subject (`Basic.subject`).

 EHRs SHALL allow at least one `smart-app-state` resource per state code, and at